The 3 elements that make up Thanksgiving

 Contemplation is the wellspring of thanksgiving.
 Without contemplation there can be no proper, satisfying, meaningful thanksgiving.
 By contemplation I don't necessarily mean the art of meditation for a better mind and body.
 Contemplation is the focusing in on these things that are legitimate blessings in your life - and then savoring these like you do a Lifesaver candy:

 Let the flavor flow, wait until it's completely dissolved so that even when the candy is gone, you can still taste it.
-In Phil.
-4:8 Paul tells us the type of things that we should "savor" in our minds in order to be at peace with ourselves and God.
+In Philippians 4:8 Paul tells us the type of things that we should "savor" in our minds in order to be at peace with ourselves and God.

 We are disposed to focus on the negative, the failures, the annoying, the worrisome and sometimes this is necessary - however, when we choose to review our blessing in the light of what Paul teaches in Philippians 4 (we should think of what is true, pure, good, worthy of praise) in our own lives, not just in the world in general, we've taken the first step in achieving true thanksgiving and have set the stage for the next step in this process: